Interstitial Challenge

 What this gives you

-You don't host or maintain the challenge itself.
 Centinel serves the HTML, runs the verification, and tracks the result.
-All you do is decode response_html and return it as the body of your response.
+You decode response_html